 - I. Training Objective: Students will demonstrate the knowledge of theory and best practices to guide consultation. - a.
-Competency: Students will demonstrate their knowledge of theories and models of consultation to address academic, behavioral, social-emotional, and mental health problems. - II.
+Competency: Students will demonstrate knowledge of theories and models of consultation to address academic, behavioral, social-emotional, and mental health development. - II.
 Training Objective: Students will demonstrate their competence to deliver evidencebased consultation. - a.
-Competency: Students will demonstrate their competence to conduct appropriate assessment strategies in order to understand the nature of consultee concerns. - b.
-Competency: Students will demonstrate their competence to develop effective consultation goals and plans. - c.
-Competency: Students will demonstrate their competence to design methods for monitoring the consultation process and measure consultation outcomes.
+Competency: Students will demonstrate competence to conduct appropriate assessment strategies to understand the nature of consultee concerns. - b.
+Competency: Students will demonstrate competence to develop effective consultation goals and plans. - c.
+Competency: Students will demonstrate competence to design methods for monitoring the consultation process and measuring consultation outcomes.